Unified Governance: Why Privacy and Cybersecurity Must Converge (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Data Access?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege ensures that employees only have access to sensitive PII when an active, verified customer service ticket is open.
+just-in-time access solutions ensures that employees only have access to sensitive PII when an active, verified customer service ticket is open.
 By automating the granting and revocation of these permissions, organizations drastically reduce the risk of internal data abuse and ensure that they always adhere to the principle of least privilege.

 Q12: Can AI detect "Privacy Toxic Combinations"?